marqdouj/HTMLCommon/README.md

 ## Current Features
 - HTML color name enum and extensions.
+  - `HtmlColorNameCollection`.
+Useful as the Items source for Lists and Dropdowns, etc.
+  Allows for optionally including an item with a 'null' value to the start of the list to represent 'none' or 'not selected'.
 - CSS helper class.
   - Create unique CSS IDs using `Guid`.

 ## Release Notes
+**8.0.2**
+- Added `HtmlColorNameCollection`

 **8.0.1**
 - Added `CssHelper` class
   - Create unique CSS IDs using `Guid`